ItsRudraksh/threadio/threadio_architecture.md

 - Posts are embedded within messages with preview capabilities
 - Shared posts maintain links to original content
 - Recipients receive real-time notifications about shared posts

+### Message Management System

+- Individual messages can be deleted with "This message was deleted" indicator
+- Entire conversations can be cleared with a single action
+- All associated media files are automatically removed from Cloudinary
+- Real-time synchronization ensures both users see consistent state
+- Confirmation dialogs prevent accidental data loss